mosi-arch/research/CipherPunk/10-ElGamal.md

 solidity simple example (i made couple bug in code, to not usable. so please dont use this):\
 random generators is simple and not safe in this example.\
-solidity not good language for simulating a game, this is example.
+solidity not good language for simulating a game, this is example.\
+"block.prevrandao" is new in solidity, generate random from bacon chain.

 ```solidity
 pragma solidity 0.8;